Kuehnelt/solstice-dots/README.md

 # Keyboard Keyd Mods

-Most of it is set as a alternate layer set to AltGr, mostly for those symbols I most frequently use in my day to day writing.
+Most of this configuration is an alternate keyboard layer mapped to the <kbd>AltGr</kbd> key.
+This provides easy access to the symbols I use most frequently in my daily writing.

    <img src="./screnshots/keyboard.png">